 Emergency Care That You Can Afford

 When you suffer a bad fall that cracks a tooth or wake up with a toothache that simply won’t go away, is your first thought regarding how you plan to pay for it?
 At Lakeside Daytona Dentist, we want you to feel confident knowing that you have a place in Daytona Beach, FL to call your dental home for treating dental emergencies, not anxious or afraid to seek treatment simply because of costs.
 After all, you need to focus on getting better more than anything else.
 Since dental emergencies can vary dramatically based on the issue, we encourage you to read more about financing this type of treatment and which factors can affect the total cost the most.
-Our helpful staff is always prepared to walk you through your payment options and help you build a plan that fits your budget.
+Our helpful staff is always prepared to walk you through your payment options and help you build a plan that fits your budget to cover the cost of dental emergencies in our Daytona Beach, FL dental office.
 Call us today to ask us any questions or get a dental emergency handled!

 What Can Influence the Cost of Care the Most?

 It’s no surprise that your emergency visit is going to cost more overall than a routine exam and cleaning.
 However, these factors can also influence the total price: